Skip to main content

 Thursdays for Kids

-We have three events this month for kids!
+We have four events this month for kids!

 A bright banner for a LEGO club meeting every 2nd Thursday for ages 5-12, at 3:30 pm with colorful brick background.